 Temporary resident for tax purposes

-The ATO don’t understand the tax issues for New Zealanders
+The ATO doesn’t understand the tax issues for New Zealanders

-I called the ATO recently to get clarification on the tax status of a NZ client of mine.
+I called the ATO recently to get clarification on the tax status of an NZ client of mine.
 I got through to their “tax advice” area.
-I explained that my client was a NZ citizen and a temporary resident for tax purposes.
+I explained that my client was an NZ citizen and a temporary resident for tax purposes.

-Not only would the ATO rep refuse to acknowledge that a Kiwi could be a temporary resident for tax purposes, he had never agree that there was the idea of a temporary resident in the tax law, even when I quoted the legislation to him.
+Not only would the ATO representative refuse to acknowledge that a Kiwi could be a temporary resident for tax purposes, he never even agreed that the idea of a temporary resident existed in the tax law, even when I quoted the legislation to him.